nefarius/ViGEm.github.io/docs/projects/HidHide/Simple-Setup-Guide.md

 This issue can be solved by using HidHide to:

 - Hide the real controller
-- Only allow the remapping tool of your choice to see the controller, since it needs to pick its input to translate them to the Virtual one
+- Only allow the remapping tool of your choice to see the controller, since it needs to pick its input to translate them to the emulated one

 ## Verifying if HidGuardian is installed and uninstalling it